angadnagar/Kubernetes/Readme.md

 ## In istio we have these components:
 - ## Envoy: Sidecar container/proxies per microservice to handle ingress/egress traffic between services in the cluster and from services to external services.
 - ## Istiod: It is control plane of Istio.
 It provides service discovery (all this we can find in readme when installing istio)

+# Project - 3 Tier Application Deployment on Kubernetes(Reactjs,Nodejs,MongoDB)
+## inside projects folder added k8s manifest files for the chat app, with those file we can deploy and expose our frontend/backend service to external user and with the help of ingress we route different service traffic to different routes.